Best YouTube Starter Kit

 - Lens Cleaning Kit

-● Wrist Strap
+- Wrist Strap

-● Compact Rubberized Tripod
+- Compact Rubberized Tripod

 - SanDisk 64GB Memory

-● Card Reader
+- Card Reader

 - VCT-SGR1 Shooting Grip

 - 2 Battery Packs

 - Microfiber Cleaning Cloth

 - HDMI to HDMI Cable

 - LCD/Lens Cleaning Pen

 With this kind of hardware selection, you’ve practically got everything you need in one easy package.
 That’s why this is a clear winner — you get a compact camera capable of shooting 4k, excellent imagery, a great lens, and 60FPS at maximum resolutions.
 It’s not light, and it’s not cheap, but it provides a hefty bang for your buck.

-There’s no way around the fact that the M50 Canon is one of the finest mid-range cameras you’ll be able to find on the market.
-If you want to get a quality YouTube starter kit without buying the most expensive option, this is definitely the way to go.
-It’s got an intuitive interface, which is important for beginners — but also a wide range of features too.
-This is one of the primary reasons why we’ve chosen this starter kit as the second-to-best.
+There’s no denying that the M50 Canon is one of the finest mid-range cameras you can get your hands on.
+If you want a quality YouTube starter kit without breaking the bank, this is definitely a solid option.
+It’s got an intuitive interface, and a wide range of features too.
+These are the primary reasons why we chose this starter kit as our runner up pick.